Speak like an American: what idioms and turnovers will help you become 'your own' in the USA - ForumDaily

 Venmo me - says a friend, talking about transferring money through the program of the same name.

-Or to name people who go to concerts in one laconic word - concertgoers - it's that simple!
+Or to name the people who go to concerts in one laconic word - concertgoers - it's so simple!

-Millennials Is a very accurate definition for the "modern generation" of young people born between 1982 and 2004.
+Millennials - a very accurate definition for the “modern generation” of young people born approximately between 1982 and 2004.

 And acquaintances taught me a few expressions, the meaning of which I would not have guessed.

-For example, the fresh off the boat - so in a somewhat offensive tone they say about immigrants from Asia who recently arrived in the United States.
+For example, the fresh off the boat - this is what they say in a somewhat offensive tone about immigrants from Asia who have recently arrived in the United States.

 Rђ RІRѕS, new off the boat - this is about the British who came to America, and does not have a negative connotation.